raaymii/the-pig-game/README.md

 # the-pig-game
 A dice game to be played by two people or by yourself where the winner is the first to get his or her total score to 100 but if a 1 is rolled, he loses his point if not already added to the prior scores.
 It was built with javascript.

+## Below is the link to the live website to play the game.
+Have fun!
 https://raaymii.github.io/the-pig-game/